The Implications of Decentralization in Blockchained Federated Learning: Evaluating the Impact of Model Staleness and Inconsistencies: Introduction

 Under ideal conditions in which information is instantaneously propagated without errors, the blockchain would keep track of the overall FL optimization process as in centralized FL, thus storing a global update in each block (equivalent to performing FL rounds).
 However, such ideal conditions are unfeasible and do not hold in reality.
 First, the delays associated with information propagation in the blockchain, together with the decentralized nature of consensus, make the ledger inconsistent in different parts of the blockchain network.
 Apart from that, FL devices have heterogeneous capabilities in terms of computation and communication, thus contributing to the inconsistent usage of models for training.

 In this work, we focus our attention on the two following issues derived from the operation of blockchained FL: \begin{itemize} \item \textbf{Issue \#1 - Ledger inconsistencies:} A ledger inconsistency (e.g., a fork in the main chain) arises as a result of the concurrent and decentralized mining operation.
 The effects of ledger inconsistencies on the FL operation are exemplified in the right-top part of Fig.~\ref{fig:flchain}.
 In the provided example, Miner \#4 generates a valid block at $t_1$, but before such a block is propagated at $t_3$, Miner \#5 generates another valid block at $t_2$ (notice that $t_3 > t_2$) with potentially different model updates.
-Until Miner \#5's chain is correctly updated (i.e., after Miner \#4's block is reaffirmed by another mined block), the forked block (shown in red) is used by Client \#5 to generate a new local update at time $t_4$, thus leading to a model inconsistency. \item \textbf{Issue \#2 - Model staleness:} The delays for computing and securing local updates on the blockchain lead FL devices to potentially use outdated data for model training.
+Until Miner \#5's chain is correctly updated (i.e., after Miner \#4's block is reaffirmed by another mined block), the forked block (shown in red) is used by Client \#5 to generate a new local update at time $t_4$, thus leading to a model inconsistency. \item \textbf{Issue \#2 - Model staleness:} The delays for computing and securing local updates on the blockchain lead FL devices to potentially use outdated models for model training, i.e., models that are trained insufficiently compared to newer client updates but which are still to be processed by the blockchain.
 Model staleness may raise concerns in specific datasets and scenarios, provided that old model updates can negatively impact the global model's accuracy.
 As an example of model staleness, in the right-bottom part of Fig.~\ref{fig:flchain}, Client \#2 uses the model in Block \#1 to generate a new local update at $t_1$.
 However, before the update from Client \#2 is computed and secured on the blockchain (which entails computation, communication, and mining delays), newer blocks with fresher models are generated as a result of the asynchronous operation of other FL clients.
 Then, the question is whether the stale model update generated by Client \#2 is still valid or not. \end{itemize}

 As described above, the blockchained FL setting leads to a set of issues that can potentially affect the learning procedure therein.
 To the best of our knowledge, these issues have been barely studied in the literature.